Pellin/bandfeud/client/README.md

 ## Bandfeud

-Bandname-dropping game built with React and Node.js
+Band-dropping game built with React and Node.js